 - you cancel or withdraw your application for any reason after the tax due date and it is before the taxes are paid on your behalf

 If your property taxes are in a delinquent balance (by definition, a total of 3 years of unpaid taxes), your property may be subjected to Tax Sale, in accordance with the Province of British Columbia Local Government Act.

 The annual tax sale takes place at 10am on the last Monday in September at the Council Chambers, which is located at 445-13th Avenue.
 As part of the tax sale process, an advertisement will be placed in local newspapers listing the properties to be sold.
 All properties with delinquent tax balances on the day of tax sale will be sold for taxes.

 The tax sale is an open auction with bid acceptances from the floor.
 The highest bidder at or above the upset price shall be declared the purchaser.
 The purchaser has no legal rights to the property until one year has expired from the date of the tax sale.
 The owner has one year in which to redeem the property by paying back the upset price plus interest.
 Purchasers must pay by certified cheque or cash.

 The City of Castlegar makes no comments or claim of knowledge about any of the parcels being sold at the annual tax sale and gives warning to all those who are thinking of bidding that they should exercise caution.

 - Pay your property taxes and claim your Home Owner grant (if eligible) by the due date.

 - Pay your delinquent taxes by the end of August to avoid your property from being listed in the newspaper.

-- Pay your delinquent taxes, including interest, by mid-September to stop your property from going to tax sale.
+- Pay your delinquent taxes, including interest before the annual tax sale to stop your property from going to tax sale.

 For more information contact: